Nifyr/AssetAssistant/README.md

-# AssetAssistant
+# AssetAssistant Converter
-WIP AssetAssistant lib
+Converts AssetAssistant-object files (.bin) to Json and back.